DiversaStudio/SearchTrends/README.md

 # SearchTrends
-Scientific research about the relationship between search trends and mortality.
+Scientific research about the relationship between search trends and mortality in Ecuador.